garodisk/Analyzing-and-exploring-customer-churns-for-a-Telecom-company/README.md

 # Telecom-Customer-Churn

-Telco Custumer Churn

-**Customer Attrition
+What is Customer Attrition ??

 Customer attrition, also known as customer churn, customer turnover, or customer defection, is the loss of clients or customers.